brittAnderson/histPsychol/README.md

 ## Brief Note on the Process

 I write using emacs out of preference.
 Therefore, I have grown to know, and enjoy using the org-mode mark-up language.
 I  export to rst relying on the [ox-rst package](https://github.com/masayuko/ox-rst).
 Sometimes there still seems to need to be some native rst, but for the most part it works well.
-After that I test locally with sphinx-build2 -b html <source> <destination>.
+After that I test locally with sphinx-build2 -b html <source> <destination> (actually I now do a `make html`).
 And when all seems to work right I push to github and rebuild on read the docs.